Arts & Culture

 Legal Challenges to Measure B

 A number of city employee unions have filed lawsuits to block the pension reform ballot measure.
-In February 2014, the trial court issued a ruling validating 12 of the 15 provisions of Measure B, including: the creation of lower-cost pension benefits for new employees, elimination of supplemental "bonus" pension checks, and retiree healthcare plan changes, which together are already saving the City of San José more than $20 million per year.
+In February 2014, the trial court issued a ruling validating 12 of the 15 provisions of Measure B, including: the creation of lower-cost pension benefits for new employees, elimination of supplemental "bonus" pension checks, and retiree healthcare plan changes, which together are already saving the City of San José more than $20 million per year (these ongoing savings vastly exceed the one-time costs of defending the measure in court).
 However, the judge did invalidate the increased pension contributions / optional lower-cost plan for current employees.
 City leaders are currently evaluating a potential appeal.

 Visit the City Attorney's website to view